BibliothecaDAO/loot-survivor/README.md

 ## 🕹️ Game Design

-Loot Survivor is a onchain Arcade machine game.
-You add some tokens, try get the highscore and live for eternity onchain.
+Loot Survivor is an onchain Arcade machine game.
+You add some tokens, try to get the highscore and live for eternity onchain.

 Each play through will be different and there is no end to the game.
 Every level just gets progressively harder.